 White flight, the crack epidemic, street crime, AIDS, Son of Sam, rampant homelessness, blackouts, out of control gentrification, Sandy, 9/11… so many culprits, so many falling skies.

 I know that NYC’s current state of affairs is bad.
 Real bad, maybe the worst it’s been since 1929.
 I appreciate the economic impossibility of carrying a market-value rent with suddenly no job or no customers.
 You’re forgiven if you have to move back home.
 I’m sad to see you go and hope you return some day.

 But then there are the whiny interviews with pearl-clutching, midwestern Millennial transplants guzzling the Schadenfreude of the Murdoch media which always enjoys biting the NYC hand that feeds it.
 These are the people bidding up asking prices from Morristown to Middle Island to Mt.
 Kisco and fleeing for the perceived safety of the suburbs.
 To them I say a special GFY.
-The #1 most COVID-infected county in New York State is Suffolk, far worse than that of any NYC borough.
+The #1 most COVID-infected county in New York State this week is Suffolk, far worse than that of any NYC borough.
 Westchester was the original vector for NYC’s Coronavirus infection and has numbers only marginally better than Manhattan’s.
 Enjoy your long, close-quarters LIRR, Metro North and Jersey Transit commutes when the boss calls you back to the office or you lose your job.
 Oh, and those crippling five-figure property taxes and Skillets O’ Cheese at Chili’s.

 Don’t let the door hit ya where the dog shouldda bit ya!